 Sylvia observed the fight for survival down below, appreciating it from the view of both the hunter and the prey.
 Close to the base of the hill in a small clump of trees there were two bison, tired from running in the open, but they’d found shelter and slowed to a walk among the trees.

-After a final assessment, Sylvia got to her feet and with the agility of a mountain goat ran down the side of the hill, her bow in her left hand, an arrow nocked ready for use in an instant.
+After a final assessment, Sylvia got to her feet and with the agility of a mountain goat ran down the side of the hill, her bow in her left hand, an arrow nocked and held ready by strong, nimble fingers.
 She reached the most dense area of woodland and crouched.

 She pointed with her right hand.
 “Thor—go!”
 Next her left arm raised.
 “Storm—go!”
 The two wolves raced to right and left respectfully like well-trained sheepdogs, albeit much larger and fiercer than any domesticated animal.
 Their ears flattened as the two powerful bodies streaked through the heavy undergrowth left and right flanking.
 Alone, Sylvia was a supreme hunter but with her two lupine companions they made a formidable team.

 Five minutes after the departure of her friends, Sylvia heard the distinctive snorting and bellowing of something large thundering towards her between the trees.
 While keeping her bow and arrow ready to fire with her left hand, she used her right hand to take another arrow from her quiver.
 She carefully placed the thin shaft between her lips and then pulled back on the first arrow.

 The bison was no more than two years old but in full flight, it looked awesome.
 Sylvia loosed the arrow when the terrified animal was within thirty metres.
 The shaft whistled though the air, and sliced through the tuft on the beast’s chin on its way to the chest.
 The forward momentum of the bison assisted the arrowhead as it buried itself deep.
 The animal was within twenty metres when Sylvia’s second arrow found its target less than two finger’s width from the first.